 This is the most common approach to relieving a blocked bile duct and does not involve actual surgery.
 Instead, a stent (small tube) is placed inside the duct to keep it open.
 This is usually done through an endoscope (a long, flexible tube).
 Often this is part of an ERCP.

 Pancreatic cancer spreads quickly, and early diagnosis is very important.
 Regular exams are highly recommend, particularly for people who have a family history of pancreatic cancer.
-Call or click to schedule an exam at Bhatti GI.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.